Upper Banner Ad

 482lb Thresher Shark

-The fishing industry has special men to hunt sharks.
-When compared to normal fishing, capturing a shark is little complicated.
+Sharks may not be hard to find, but big mako sharks and thresher sharks can certainly be harder to catch than blue sharks.
 Every tournament shark fishermen knows that the key to winning is to focus exclusively on techniques that target bigger sharks.
 Here are some tips that can make a big difference.

 Live Bait for Sharks